mattdillham/Final-Project/README.md

 # Friday October 16th
 Main communication form was messaging through group slack channel throughout the day.
 # Saturday October 17th
 Slack messages were sent throughout the day.
-A Zoom call between Kevin and Dillon started around 5:30pm with Greg joining around 6pm and the meeting ended at (INSERT TIME)
+A Zoom call between Kevin and Dillon started around 5:30pm with Greg joining around 6pm and the meeting ended at 7:30pm.